skeddy/skeddy.github.io/support.md

 I'll break this page into three parts:

 * Fast Fix Scenarios (FFS)
 * If I've helped... help others
 * Deeper background into the FFS above...

 ## Fast Fix Scenarios (FFS)

+Content is going to go here

+There will be:

+* Easy copy/paste scripts
+* If I've helped... help others
+* Deeper background into the FFS above...

 ## If I've helped... help others